 - Time: Different birds join each morning's chorus at different times.
 Larger birds such as thrushes and doves are among the earliest singers because they are more active earlier in the day, while smaller species often join an hour or two later.
 Through the course of a morning, the composition of singers can change several times.

-In North America, the American robin is one of the most audible and common participants in the dawn chorus, while its counterpart, the European robin, is an equally active singer in Europe.
-Other thrushes throughout the world are often the most recognizable singers each morning.
+In North America, the American robin is one of the most audible and common participants in the dawn chorus, with many warblers joining in later in the concert.
+The European robin and other thrushes are equally active singers in Europe.
+With their widespread ranges and bold voices, other thrushes throughout the world are often the most recognizable singers each morning.